 Markets are often very transient; they change over the years.
 So while you may always see increased sales in a certain time period, they might not always increase at the same rate.
 As you build out your plans for inventory and sales during seasonal periods, be sure to comb through your strategy with the same rigor you would for your normal plans.

 Evaluate your consumer’s spending abilities and the health of the broader economy.
 The thrill of a holiday rarely supersedes broader market trends in consumer spending.

 Ensure your cash flow continues before and after the season.

 Companies that take advantage of seasonality can find themselves buoyed for the rest of the year.
 One way that companies can do that is by extending payments to vendors on the extra inventory that they purchase ahead of a seasonal spike.

-Settle’s flexible payment terms allow growing companies to pay vendors on an extended basis.
-This allows companies to maximize their revenue during their busy seasons, and extend payments for that specific inventory for up to 120 days (for qualified businesses and based on approved terms).
+Settle Working Capital’s flexible payment terms allow growing companies to pay vendors on an extended basis, which then allows companies to maximize their revenue during their busy seasons, and extend payments for that specific inventory for up to 120 days (for qualified businesses and based on approved terms).